96 GeV Scalar Boson in the 2HDM with U(1)_H Gauge Symmetry: Results

-In order to find effects of the extra fermions in the loop, we present the signal strengths $\mu_{\gamma\gamma}$ and $\mu_{\tau\tau}$ in the Type-Y models with extra fermion-contributions in the loop (blue) and without those contributions (red) in Fig.~\ref{fig:typeY-gg-tt-total}, respectively.
-Each point corresponds to its own parameter set.
-Thus, overlapped points means that the contributions from the extra fermions may not be crucial.
-However, it is apparent that some of blue points are not overlapped with red points and vice versa.
-The former indicates that the parameter set is consistent with all the experiments, but if the contributions from the extra fermions are ignored, it cannot satisfy one of constraints.
-The red points which do not overlap with the blue points mean that the parameter set seems to satisfy all constraints without extra fermions.
-However, if the extra fermion contributions are included, they cannot be candidates for the resonance signals at 96 GeV.
+Since the two effective Yukawa couplings are identical, both production cross sections for $gg\to \tilde{h} \to \gamma\gamma$ and $gg\to \tilde{h} \to \tau\tau$ tend to increase simultaneously as $\sin \alpha_1$ increases.
+This behavior is indeed observed for both the blue and red points, which adhere to the HFLAV and tight cuts, respectively.
+Moreover, compared to the Type-II models, the $\mu_{\tau\tau}$ signal strength can be enhanced and the deviation from the experimental central values can fall within the $1\sigma$ range under the HFLAV cut.
+Even under the tight cut, the deviation can reach up to approximately $1.2\sigma$ from the central values.
+As shown in Fig.~\ref{fig:typeY-gg-tt}, the effects of extra fermions in the loop are very restrictive, but one can observe a small difference between two models with and without extra fermions in the loop.
+We find that some points which are excluded the model without extra fermions could be consistent within $2\sigma$ by including the extra fermions in the loop, similar to the Type-II models.

-In Fig.~\ref{fig:bb-tt}, we present the signal strengths $\mu_{bb}$ and $\mu_{\tau\tau}$ in the Type-II model (left) and in the Type-Y model (right) with extra fermion contributions in the loop.
+In Figs.~\ref{fig:type2-bb-tt} and \ref{fig:typeY-bb-tt}, we present the signal strengths $\mu_{bb}$ and $\mu_{\tau\tau}$ in the Type-II and Type-Y model 2HDMs, respectively.
+The extra fermion contributions are included in the left figures, while they are not included in the right figures.
 The effective couplings of $\tilde{h}$ to the bottom quark are

 In the Type-II 2HDM, the effective Yukawa coupling, $g_{\tilde{h}}^{b, \textrm{II}}$, of $\tilde{h}$ to the bottom quark is the same as that to the tau lepton.
-Thus, $\mu_{bb}$ tends to be proportional to $\mu_{\tau\tau}$ as shown in the left figure of Fig.~\ref{fig:bb-tt}.
+Thus, $\mu_{bb}$ tends to be proportional to $\mu_{\tau\tau}$ as shown in the left figure of Fig.~\ref{fig:type2-bb-tt}.
 It is obvious that $\mu_{bb}$ in the Type-II models is preferred to be similarly small like $\mu_{\tau\tau}$ in the allowed parameter space.
 On the other hand, in the Type-Y models, the effective Yukawa coupling, $g_{\tilde{h}}^{b, \textrm{Y}}$, of $\tilde{h}$ to the bottom quark is different from that to the tau quark.
-As shown in the right figure of Fig.~\ref{fig:bb-tt}, a wider region is allowed in the Type-Y models and some parameters could be within $1\sigma$ from the central value of the experiments.
+As shown in Fig.~\ref{fig:typeY-bb-tt}, a wider region is allowed in the Type-Y models.